-The Freedom Trail in Boston is a 2.5 mile route that winds its way through the city past 16 of the most important historic monuments and landmarks.
+The Freedom Trail in Boston is a 2.5-mile route that winds its way through the city past 16 of the most important historical monuments and landmarks.

 The Freedom Trail in Boston is one activity you won’t want to skip.
-There’s also a lot of options for how to experience the Freedom Trail from guided walking tours to self-paced discovery.
-Here are a few tips for travelers interested in walking the Freedom Trail and a little bit about what to expect to help you plan.
+There’s also a lot of options for how to experience the Freedom Trail, from guided walking tours to self-paced discovery.
+Here are a few tips for travelers interested in walking the Freedom Trail and a bit of what to expect to help you plan.

-Thankfully, the clear signage and brick pavement of the trail make it difficult to get lost even if you decide to do a self-paced tour.
+Thankfully, the trail’s clear signage and brick pavement make it challenging to get lost, even if you decide to do a self-paced tour.

 There are two starting points for the route: Boston Common and the Bunker Hill Monument.
-Both spots of parking garages available; even though you have to pay a fee, it’s probably the safest and most convenient parking option.
+Both parking garages are available; even though you have to pay a fee, it’s probably the safest and most convenient parking option.

 How Long does the Freedom Trail Take?